Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-flags/readme.md

 }
 ```

-### Client-side
+### Client-side integration

 Once you are delivering the flags data with your pages you can use the flags client in your client-side code.
-This client will find the embedded data, parse it, and provide a method for retrieving the status of a flag.
+A method is provided to find the embedded data and parse it and a this can be used to create a new client which provides methods for safely retrieving the status of individual flags.

 ```js
 import { Flags, loadFlags } from '@financial-times/anvil-ui-ft-flags'